RyanGaudion/COM528-Assignment1/README.md

 - [Steven Hawkins](https://github.com/5hawks48)
 - [Ryan Gaudion](https://github.com/RyanGaudion)

+The application is built using Enterprise Java technologies with a Multi-Module Maven Project Structure.
+It uses a Java Server Page for the front end with Javascript to generate the UI.
+The UI communicates to the JSP using a simple HTML form.
+The application uses a JAX-RS Client as well as Jersey to communicate to a REST Bank API.
+All projects in the solution have comprehensive unit tests.

 # Using the app
 When using Netbeans the web app is deployed by default to [http://localhost:8080/pointOfSalesDevice](http://localhost:8080/pointOfSalesDevice).